Traditional markets epitomize

 The Korea Tourism Organization recently joined forces with ATMA by publishing a traditional market guidebook for Chinese tourists in the latest in a series of efforts to revitalize visits to traditional markets in Seoul.

-Gwangjang, Tongin and Gongdeok markets and suggests interesting experiences available there through a format based on SBS TV’s famous show “Running Man.”
+It focuses on the Gwangjang, Tongin and Gongdeok markets and suggests interesting experiences available there through a format based on SBS TV’s famous show “Running Man.”
 The book consists of different missions that can be completed by visiting food vendors or different stalls.

 ATMA is also held responsible for improving the basic hygiene of markets and merchants.
 It has hosted a “college for merchants,” in which professionals educate vendors about customer services that have exclusively been available in department stores and discount malls.